Skip to main content

 How Does AC Work -- In More Detail

 As you can see, asking the question “how do air conditioners work” can lead to a very simple or very complicated explanation.
 It’s the same with describing types of air conditioners.
 And because indoor living spaces come in a variety of shapes and sizes, from today’s new tiny homes, to 30,000 square foot estates, residential air conditioning systems are also available in different styles and configurations to match.
 There are three primary types – split-system air conditioner, packaged air conditioner, and ductless air conditioner.
 Each has its own specialized uses, but they all essentially do the same thing – make it cool inside your home.
-The type of cooling system that works best for you depends on your geographical location, the size and physical limitations of your home, and the way you use it.
+The type of AC cooling system that works best for you depends on your geographical location, the size and physical limitations of your home, and the way you use it.

 Split-System Air Conditioner